kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 ### 3.4 Scope

+- Slot gossip, failure detection, and failover voting are covered in [Cluster bus](../cluster-bus/); §1.1.4 covers key→slot hashing and how ownership is recorded in `kvstore` / `clusterState.slots`.
 - Geo commands store geohash scores in sorted sets; they do not introduce a separate `OBJ_*` type.
 - Bitmaps and HyperLogLog are layered on strings or modules and lie outside the encoding matrix above.
 - This source tree also defines `OBJ_ARRAY` and `OBJ_GCRA`; those typed objects are outside the classic client types covered here.